bastien-nagra/microservice/README.md

 # Services
 All services will run in dedicated docker containers, including frontends, DB and NGINX.
 Both Java services will implement a REST API.

 Each service will need a dedicated github repo (on repo per service per group).
-Everything required to deploy your whole project must be pushed on those repository.
+Everything required to deploy your whole project must be pushed on those repository (source code, Dockerfile, configuration files, DB scripts, ...).
 ## DB (For Java developpers or SRE)
 In the first stage, you will create a schema for your DB and manually insert records using SQL command.
+The DB must be running in a docker container.
-You will need to implement that schema (fields with white diamond next should be optional when inserting data in DB) :
+You will need to implement that schema (fields with white diamond symbol are optional when inserting data in DB) :

 ![](doc/db_model.png)